-If you are one of the thousands of people in communities across America who are involved in bridge-building and pro-democracy work, we strive to help to get the word out about your work to other Americans.
+If you are one of the thousands of people in communities across America who are involved in bridge-building and pro-democratic republic work, we strive to help to get the word out about your work to other Americans.
 If you are someone looking for real solutions and ways forward for Americans, we are here to help you connect to the organizations and groups doing serious, hope-inspired, meaningful, problem-solving work.

 Why? — Because we believe that hope is a stronger narrative than the fear.
 And for far too long a fear-based narrative has been spun at the expense of the values of our republic by the duopoly-media nexus.
-Thus, we seek to offer our fellow Americans hope for a more compassionate America by raising awareness, connecting, amplifying, and promoting the work of groups who: take action to preserve and promote democracy under the rule of law of our Constitution, seek to advance justice and equity, promote problem-solving and innovation, and expect elected employees to govern on our behalf with independent-minded wisdom and compassion.
+Thus, we seek to offer our fellow Americans hope for a more compassionate America by raising awareness, connecting, amplifying, and promoting the work of groups who: take action to preserve and promote democracy under the rule of law of our Constitution, seek to advance justice and equality, promote problem-solving and innovation, and expect elected employees to govern on our behalf with independent-minded wisdom and compassion.

 We do so by studying, vetting, partnering, and networking with other organizations, promoting pro-democractic republic/dialogue groups online via Twitter and offline by helping groups brainstorm and reach past the social-media/digital divide to help others in the country feel empowered to engage in similar reforms, particularly locally.